2 US aircraft shot down as war in Iran escalates. At least 1 crew member is missing

 Iran targets a desalination plant and a refinery

-News about the fighter jet came after Iran attacked Kuwait’s Mina al-Ahmadi oil refinery.
+News about the downed planes came after Iran attacked Kuwait’s Mina al-Ahmadi oil refinery.
 The state-run Kuwait Petroleum Corp. said firefighters were working to control several blazes.

 Kuwait also said an Iranian attack caused “material damage” to a desalination plant.
 Such plants are responsible for most of the drinking water for Gulf states, and they have become a major target in the war.

-Sirens also sounded in Bahrain, Saudi Arabia said it had destroyed several Iranian drones, and Israel reported incoming missiles.
+Also sirens sounded in Bahrain, Saudi Arabia said it destroyed several Iranian drones and Israel reported incoming missiles.

 Authorities in the United Arab Emirates shut down a gas field after a missile interception reportedly rained debris on it and started a fire.

-Activists reported strikes around Tehran and the central city of Isfahan, but it wasn’t immediately clear what was hit.
+Activists reported strikes around Tehran and the central city of Isfahan, but it was not immediately clear what was hit.

 In Lebanon, where Israel has launched a ground invasion in its fight with the pro-Iranian Hezbollah militant group, an Israeli drone strike on worshippers leaving Friday prayers near Beirut killed two people, according to the state‑run National News Agency